 In August 2000, ARMCANZ (Agriculture and Resource Management Council of Australia and New Zealand) made decisions on layer cage housing which were incorporated into the Model Code of Practice for the Welfare of Animals – Domestic Poultry 4th Edition (2001) (2001 Code).

-To enable implementation of the 2001 Code in each State or Territory supporting legislation is required to be put in place by each State.
+To enable implementation of the 2001 Code in each State or Territory supporting legislation is required to be put in place by each State Government.

 Parts or all of the 2001 Code may be regulated in each State or Territory or else it is made a requirement that poultry farms comply with the 2001 Code.

-In the 2001 Code, there are requirements, which must be meet irrespective of the production system and apply to all egg farms.
+In the 2001 Code, there are requirements which apply to all egg farms and must be met irrespective of the production system.
+The following are the requirements of the 2001 code for egg producers.
+Information below has been taken directly from the 2001 code document.
 Note that where the word “must” is used the farmer must comply, whereas “should” is taken as recommended that he comply.

 The 2001 Code provides a definition for each production system used in Australia.